 The TCPA prohibits marketers from using automated dialers to call people’s cell phones, or to send them SMS texts.
 The TCPA provides for either actual damages or statutory damages ranging from $500 to $1,500 per unsolicited call and/or message.

 Between 2006 and 2010, a Domino’s franchise sent unwanted SMS spam texts to thousands of cell phone subscribers in Louisiana, Alabama and Mississippi.
 The TCPA class action was filed by Louisiana resident Toni Spillman.
 She alleged the text messages were ads for home delivery of pizzas and that some of the SMS ads also contained promotional coupons.

 The settlement provides for $15 to people who received pre-recorded calls to their cell phones between May 2009 and May 2010.
 People who were robocalled between 2006 and May 2009 will get vouchers for a large pizza.

 The TCPA restricts telephone solicitations, the use of automated telephone equipment, and unsolicited advertisements.
 Specifically, the TCPA limits the use of automatic dialing systems, prerecorded voice messages, unsolicited text messages, and junk faxes.
 Domino’s is only one of many companies that have been sued for allegedly violating the TCPA.
 For example, Best Buy, Pizza Hut, Facebook, Simon & Schuster, Yahoo, and Google have all faced TCPA class action lawsuits.

 Class action litigation at HO&P

-If you believe you may have a proposed class action complaint, contact us for a free consultation by calling toll-free at 1-877-446-9001 or by filling out the free consultation form on this page to find out more about your legal options.
+If you believe you may have a proposed class action complaint, contact us for a free consultation by calling toll-free at 1-877-446-9001 or by following this link to our free consultation form to find out more about your legal options.